-Municipalities are required to identify and protect 'significant woodlands' in the areas off the shield (EcoRegion 6E2), requiring specialized interpretation of MNRF mapping products.
+Municipalities are required to identify and protect 'significant woodlands' in the areas off the shield (EcoRegion 6E2).

-11 The words "woodland" and "forest cover:" are used interchangeably in this document.
+&lt;sup>10 The words "woodland" and "forest cover:" are used interchangeably in this document.
 The data and mapping presented, was derived by MVCA based on the Ontario Geographic Data Exchange with the OMNRF forest cover information.
 Woodland describes areas with more than 60% tree cover and greater than 2m in height.